 A Citizens’ Assembly is a representative group of citizens who are selected at random from the population to learn about, deliberate upon, and make recommendations in relation to a particular issue or set of issues.
 Other similar bodies have operated in parts of Canada – notably British Columbia and Ontario – and there is a citizens’ assembly currently operating in Ireland.
-We're exploring how they can work in the UKThis website draws together experiences of Citizens Assemblies in the UK.
+This website draws together experiences of Citizens Assemblies in the UK.

 ‘Deliberation’ is long and careful discussion crafted towards making a decision.
 Deliberative processes emphasise the importance of reflection and informed discussion in decision-making.
 This allows people to adopt more nuanced positions on the issues at hand, with a better understanding of the trade-offs inherent in a given decision.